[Updated] Heel edge blisters occur around the heel’s rim. They’re caused by the contour of your insole (or orthotic) heel cup.

 • Your insole’s heel cup may be creased, buckled, folded, rough or protrude in some way.
 Replace it with a new one if you need to.

 • Some insoles are more contoured around the heel than others.
-These contours can cause edge blisters if they don’t match the contour of your heel.
+These contours can cause edge blisters if they don't match the contour of your heel.
 In this case, trim the lip off with scissors, or replace the insole with a completely flat insole.
-A podiatrist should be able to provide a flat Spenco (neoprene) insole.
+A podiatrist should be able to provide a flat Spenco (neoprene) insole, or you can get them from our online blister store here.
 Neoprene is a material that has been shown to reduce blister and callous formation.

 Below are heel edge blister that resulted within 30 miles of an event called The Wall, because a heel cushion/lift caused extra pressure on the heel edge.
 Ouch!